|Ferris Course||Ferris Course Title||Ferris Credit Hours||Transfer Course|

 - Cultural Competency

-Three courses are required with a minimum of 9 credits: must be from two different disciplines, have at least one 200 level or higher course.
+Three courses are required with a minimum of 9 credits: must be from two different disciplines and have at least one at FSU 200 level or higher course, and have no more than 5 credits from Cultural Competency Activities.

 Ferris Course Ferris Course Title Ferris Credit Hours Transfer Course Varies Culture Electives 9 Varies